mysqli::$thread_id, mysqli_thread_id

 Procedural styleint mysqli_thread_id(mysqli link);

-, the thread ID will be other.
+The mysqli_thread_id function returns the thread ID for the current connection which can then be killed using the mysqli_kill function.
+If the connection is lost and you reconnect with mysqli_ping, the thread ID will be other.
 Therefore you should get the thread ID only when you need it.Note

 The thread ID is assigned on a connection-by-connection basis.
 Hence, if the connection is broken and then re-established a new thread ID will be assigned.

-To kill a running query you can use the SQL command KILL QUERY processid
+To kill a running query you can use the SQL command KILL QUERY processid.

 Parameters